Married Filing Separately Tax Filing Status

-It is easy to file as Married Filing Jointly on efile.com.
+It is easy to file as Married Filing Separately on eFile.com.
 Choosing your filing status is one of the first things you do when you start preparing your tax return online.
-Once you select your filing status efile.com will then apply the correct tax rates and standard deduction amount to your return.
+Once you select your filing status, eFile.com will then apply the correct tax rates and standard deduction amounts to your return.